 The proposed changes to the residency rules are based on the Board of Tax recommendations made in March 2019.
 The Board of Tax recommended that the current rules are outdated, overly complex and need to be modernised to reflect modern work practices.

 The proposed rules also outline an ‘overseas employment rule’ that would apply to an individual who relocates overseas for employment.
-In this instance, the individual may be considered a non-resident from the time they relocate overseas where they are employed overseas for more than 2 years and have permanent accommodation overseas.
+In this scenario, the person could be classified as a non-resident when they move abroad, taking up overseas employment for a period exceeding 2 years and securing permanent housing in the foreign country.
 They would also need to spend less than 45 days in Australia under the proposals.

-The key change under the proposals impacting expats is that where an individual spends 45 days or more in Australia, and they have Australian connections, they may be considered a tax resident of Australia.
+The significant alteration proposed, which affects individuals living abroad, pertains to the scenario where a person stays in Australia for 45 days or longer and possesses ties to Australia.
+In scenarios like these, they might conceivably qualify as tax residents in Australia.
 This impact may be significant- especially for taxpayers who reside in a country where Australia does not have a tax treaty (for example, Hong Kong or the UAE).

 Please do not hesitate to get in touch with us if you have any questions in relation to the proposed new rules.